hepabolu/programming-by-stealth/docs/pbs79.md

 failedPromise.then(RESOLVED_CB, REJECTED_CB);
 ```

-If we only care about rejection, and not success we can use `null` as the resolved callback:
+If we only care about rejection, and not success, we can use `null` as the resolved callback:

 ```javascript
 corpPromise.then(null, REJECTED_CB);